kewalkothari/live-stock-media-net/README.md

 You might have to enable the insecure connection from the popup in the address bar.

 ## Build status
-Build status of continuous integration i.e. travis Deployment automation status can be viewed here: https://travis-ci.com/kewalkothari/live-stock-media-net/
+Build status of continuous integration i.e. travis.

+Deployment automation status can be viewed here: https://travis-ci.com/kewalkothari/live-stock-media-net/

 [![Build Status](https://travis-ci.com/kewalkothari/live-stock-media-net.svg?branch=master)](https://travis-ci.com/kewalkothari/)